oevertonsouza/DesignPatternsCSharp/README.md

 I thought a good way to use Command Pattern would be to created a diference ways of the show duck behaviors on console.
 I created a Command interface and ShowCommand Classes with your behaviors, with this I can to use command pattern and to have a resilience way, to keep many show way.

+**5 Step**
+For To implement Iterator Pattern, in my project I was already using a list of ducks for show your behaviors on console, now, I run my list using Iterator Pattern
+This patterns seems not coused obvious effect, but you can modify your list type, or your source data, and all clients of your object not will afected.

 To By Continue!